 Tom is a Fellow in the Advanced Leadership Initiative at Harvard University.
 He is a retired Senior Managing Director of the Blackstone Group specializing in mergers and acquisitions in the communications industry.
 Prior to joining Blackstone he was Vice Chairman of Investment Banking and Head of the Telecom Group at Merrill Lynch.
 Tom also worked in mergers and acquisitions at Salomon Brothers and Kidder, Peabody.
 Tom is a Trustee and Former Chairman of the New York State Board of The Nature Conservancy.
-He's a Board member of the United Way of Pelham and The Pelham Arts Center.
-He serves on the Advisory Board of The Picture House, Huguenot Memorial Church, and Northwestern University Parents Fund.
+He's a member of the boards of Northwestern University’s School of Communications, and the Annenberg Innovation Lab at the University of Southern California.

 At the University of Minnesota, Polasky holds the Fesler-Lampert Chair in Ecological/Environmental Economics.
 His research interests include biodiversity conservation, ecosystem services, integrating ecological and economic analysis, renewable energy, and game theory.
 Polasky was the senior staff economist for environment and resources for the President's Council of Economic Advisers from 1998-1999, and served as associate editor and co-editor for the Journal of Environmental Economics and Management from 1996 to 2002.
 He's a member of the Environmental Economics Advisory Committee and the Committee on Valuing the Protection of Ecological Systems and Services for the Science Advisory Board of U.S. EPA.

 Rogers most recently served as chairman of the board for Duke Energy, having been elected in January 2007.
 He also served as Duke Energy’s president and CEO from April 2006 until his retirement on July 1, 2013.
 Rogers became president and CEO of Duke Energy following the merger between Duke Energy and Cinergy in 2006.
 Before the merger, he served as Cinergy’s chairman and CEO.
 Prior to the formation of Cinergy, he joined PSI Energy in 1988 as the company’s chairman, president and CEO.